stealth/lophttpd/README.md

 Users can browse `localhost:8080` then.
 Whatever they type in the address field of their browser can be appended to "vhost" and created as a subdir.
-_lophttpd_ will serve this as a vhost as long as your DNS resolves to the IP address where lophttpd is running.
+_lophttpd_ will serve this as a vhost as long as your DNS resolves to the IP address where _lophttpd_ is running.

 If you are using vhosts with TLS, you may want to use the SNI feature.
-_lophttpd_ is using this automatically if you provide additional certificates for each vhost, in the form of  `vhost:certpath`:
+_lophttpd_ is using this automatically if you provide additional certificates for each vhost, in the form of  `vhost:certpath`

-    # ./lhttpd -C pub.x509 -K key.pem -i -n 1 -C localhost:pub1.x509 -K localhost:key1.pem -H
+    # ./lhttpd -C pub.x509 -K key.pem -C localhost:pub1.x509 -K localhost:key1.pem -H -i

 The __pub.x509__ is the default certificate presented to the client if its not supporting SNI or requesting hosts that are not served.
 In case the client indicates